 She forced her eyes open and shied away from the street light, blinking a couple times to get the rainwater out.
+An orange glow caught her eye to the side, between the line of dark thunderclouds and a wall of blue shadowed mountains.
+Sun.
 A metal door a few feet from her across the alleyway caught her attention.
 She pushed off the wall and stumbled towards it, her feet scraping along the cracked and crumbling concrete.

 Something pulled on the back of her foot as she neared the doorway, tripping her.
 Her shoulder hit it, and something metal shrieked in protest as the heavy, imposing door snapped back.
 She collapsed on the ground again, laying face down halfway through the doorway.
 Something fell over her, partially covering her head.
 With a small groan, she reached out to get up once again.
 Her breath caught in her throat as she spotted something.

 Hands.
 Green.
 Big.
 Big green hands.

 The long fingers of the scaled hands before her ended in sharp, curved claws.
 What?
 She twitched what she thought was her index finger.
 The same finger in front of her twitched.
 What?
 Mine?
 No, that’s not right.
 That can’t be right.
 Her eyes followed a hand to her wrist, where the thick scales ended and transitioned to normal human skin.
 Wrist to arm, arm to the rest of her.
 She forced herself back onto her feet, still unsteady, and held her hands in front of her.
 Still green.
 Still clawed.
 No, no, no.